Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/00-html-add.md

 ```

+### Analysis
+Take a minute to glance through the additions.
+Notice that we've added the following:
+1. 7 more table rows
+2. Buttons, lists, and input fields added to various rows.
+3. Classes and ids in elements for future use.

 ### Test
-You should see something similar to the following when you run the application:
+1. You should see something similar to the following when you run the application:
 ![screenshot](assets/00-html.PNG)